fandulu/awesome-instance-level-action-recognition/README.md

 - [Papers](#papers)

 ## Datasets
-*Note that, since datasets, like UCF Sports and JHMDB, have SpatioTemporal Annotations but do not have the unique ID assignment for each person, it is challenging to using them for instance-level action recognition datasets.
-The AVA ID assignment labels are available in the TAO dataset.
+*Note that, although datasets like UCF-101 have SpatioTemporal annotations, the action tube ID may not be consistent with person ID.
+For example, after the same person changing his/her action, the corresponding action tube ID changed, but the person ID should remain the same, which is not available in this manner.
+It is challenging to using them for instance-level action recognition datasets.
+We have to use the datasets that not only have an instance-level action label for each person but also have the MOT labels.

 <details>
 <summary>AVA Actions Dataset [monocular-view movies, 80 action labels, labeling every 30 FPS]</summary>